 Biennial Conference, held in the fall of even years, is the premier gathering of Episcopal school leaders and friends.
 Through its speakers and workshops, attendees are strengthened in the leadership and governance of their schools, the articulation of Episcopal identity, and their personal professional and spiritual development.
 Networking events offer opportunities to connect, engage, and share with peers.
 Attendees develop friendships and collegial relationships that sustain them in their ongoing work, and Biennial Conference worship services gather attendees for praise, thanksgiving, and celebration.

-The National Association of Episcopal Schools (NAES) is an independent 501(c)(3), voluntary membership organization that supports, serves, and advocates for the vital work and ministry of those who serve nearly 1,200 Episcopal schools, early childhood education programs, and school establishment efforts throughout The Episcopal Church.
+The National Association of Episcopal Schools (NAES) is an independent 501(c)(3), voluntary membership organization that supports, serves, and advocates for the vital work and ministry of those who serve approximately 800 Episcopal schools, early childhood education programs, and school establishment efforts throughout The Episcopal Church.
 Chartered in 1965, with historic roots dating to the 1930s, NAES is the only pre-collegiate educational association that is both national in scope and Episcopal in character.
 The association advances Episcopal education and strengthens Episcopal schools through essential services, resources, conferences, and networking opportunities on Episcopal school identity, leadership, and governance, and on the spiritual and professional development of school leaders.